minio/minio/README.md

 > NOTE: MinIO runs console on random port by default if you wish choose a specific port use `--console-address` to pick a specific interface and port.

+### Things to consider
+MinIO redirects browser access requests to the configured server port (i.e. `127.0.0.1:9000`) to the configured Console port.
+MinIO uses the hostname or IP address specified in the request when building the redirect URI.
+The URL and port *must* be accessible by the client for the redirection to work

+For deployments behind a load balancer, proxy, or ingress rule where the MinIO host IP address or port is not public, use the `MINIO_BROWSER_REDIRECT_URI` environment variable to specify the external hostname for the redirect.
+The LB/Proxy must have rules for directing traffic to the Console port specifically.

+For example, consider a MinIO deployment behind a proxy `https://minio.example.net`, `https://console.minio.example.net` with rules for forwarding traffic on port :9000 and :9001 to MinIO and the MinIO Console respectively on the internal network.
+Set `MINIO_BROWSER_REDIRECT_URL` to `https://console.minio.example.net` to ensure the browser receives a valid reachable URL.

 | Dashboard                                                                                   | Creating a bucket                                                                           |
 | -------------                                                                               | -------------                                                                               |
 | ![Dashboard](https://github.com/minio/minio/blob/master/docs/screenshots/pic1.png?raw=true) | ![Dashboard](https://github.com/minio/minio/blob/master/docs/screenshots/pic2.png?raw=true) |